m-oniqu3/objects/README.md

 - view published stories
 - create and view prompts
 - see all the stories written in response to a prompt
+- quote a story
+- view drafts within the editor

 ## what's next?
+- reposting a story
+- liking a story
-- resposting a story
+- commenting on a story
 - formatting the story properly (read-only version)
 - adding genres to a story
-- populating the editor with the draft on mount

 - protect routes